Zeutschler/tinyolap/doc/source/backlog.rst

   .. attention::
     This is undoubtedly the most important component for the overall **success of TinyOlap**.

-  - **TextEditor** - For natutal language data processing through spacy.
+  - **TextEditor** - For natural language processing through spacy.
 Some links

     - Monaco is th editor of choice:
       - Microsoft's Monaco Editor (VS-Code) https://microsoft.github.io/monaco-editor/